Policies for talent and crew

 At ThinkRaven, we are committed to providing a workplace that is free from discrimination and harassment, including sexual harassment, for all employees, clients, and contractors.
 We will fully comply with all federal, state, and local laws and regulations related to non-discrimination and harassment.

-Sexual harassment is defined as any unwelcome or unwanted sexual advance, request for sexual favors, or other verbal or physical conduct of a sexual nature from someone in the workplace that creates discomfort and interferes with the job.
+Sexual harassment is defined as any unwelcome or unwanted sexual behavior, whether verbal or physical, that creates discomfort and interferes with the job.
+Harassment is unacceptable when:

-- Submission to or rejection of such conduct by an individual is used as the basis for employment decisions and retaliation; or
+– It is used as a basis for employment decisions and retaliation.

-- Such conduct has the purpose or effect of interfering with an individual’s work performance or creating an intimidating, hostile or offensive work environment.
+– It interferes with an individual's work performance or creates an intimidating, hostile or offensive work environment.

-Any employee who fails to cooperate with the requirements set forth in this policy, including refusal to test, failure to provide a specimen within a reasonable time, failure to report for a scheduled appointment to provide a specimen or adulteration of a specimen, will be subject to disciplinary action which may include immediate termination of employment with out pay.
+Any employee who fails to comply with this policy, including refusing to take a drug test, not providing a specimen within a reasonable time, missing a scheduled appointment to provide a specimen, or tampering with a specimen, will face disciplinary action, including possible termination without pay.

 Always Always follow up.